e0ipso/LocalStorageCache/README.md

 LocalStorageCache
 =================

-Javascript wrapper around HTML5 localStorage with auto expiration capabilities.
+**Minimal** Javascript wrapper around HTML5 localStorage with auto expiration capabilities.

 ## Installation
 You can install this by:
-  - Cloning this repo and using the JS files in the `src` folder.
+  - Cloning this repo and using the `local-storage-expirable.min.js` in the `dist` folder.
   - Doing `bower install LocalStorageCache`.
+Then run `grunt` (see the _Minification and Testing_ section).

 ## Minification and Testing
-You can minify the source files by running `grunt minify` while in the library folder.
+You can minify the source files by running `grunt` while in the library folder.
 If you don't have the dependencies, run `npm install` first.
+The result files will be stored in the `dist` folder.

 You can test the library by running `npm test`.
 This will check for JSHint notices and it will run the QUnit tests in a PhantomJS browser.